 You know WordPress is great for building a business website.
 But did you know that WordPress is also the world’s most popular eCommerce platform?

 The WooCommerce shopping cart plugin is used by over 30% of all online stores.
 And that’s just one plugin.
 There are hundreds of other eCommerce plugins for WordPress.
 Add them all up and the number of webshops built with WordPress is huge.

 There are plenty of reasons why business owners have embraced WordPress:

 Ownership of your store.
 WordPress site owners maintain complete ownership of their website and online store.
 That’s not the case on other eCommerce platforms.
 Your business may be interrupted by any number of things.
-When a third-party eCommerce platform changes the terms of service you’re out of luck.
-Account terminated for no good reason?
+When a third-party eCommerce platform changes the terms of service, you’re out of luck.
+An account terminated for no good reason?
 Your store vanishes without a trace.
 Your WordPress site is yours forever.

 Unlimited flexibility.
 There are tens of thousands of WordPress themes and plugins available.
 That makes WordPress highly customizable.
 WordPress is flexible enough to support any business model you can dream up.

-Open source roots.
-Because WordPress is open source software it’s free to use and and free to modify.
+Open-source roots.
+Because WordPress is open-source software, it’s free to use and free to modify.
 That means the underlying code can be customized to meet your specific business needs.
-This open source philosophy is responsible for WordPress’s rapid evolution and improvement.
+This open-source philosophy is responsible for WordPress’s rapid evolution and improvement.